 ASRT asks that all radiologic technologists and radiation therapists contact your federal representatives using the ASRT Advocacy Action Center as soon as possible to voice support for this important legislation that will help radiologic technologists and radiation therapists continue to care for our country's most vulnerable patients.

 The American Society of Radiologic Technologists

-The purpose of the Indiana Society of Radiologic Technologists is to advance the professions of radiation and imaging disciplines and specialties; to maintain high standards of education; to enhance the quality of patient care; and to further the welfare of radiologic technologists
+The purpose of the Indiana Society of Radiologic Technologists is to advance the profession of medical imaging and radiation therapy, to maintain high standards of education in order to enhance the quality of patient care, and to advocate for the medical imaging and radiation therapy professions.

-The Indiana Society of Radiologic Technologists will be the state professional association to provide education and advocacy for medical imaging, radiation therapy professionals and the community.
+The Indiana Society of Radiologic Technologists will be the state professional association to provide education and advocacy in order to improve the welfare and socioeconomics for medical imaging and radiation therapy professionals.